Guyco070/Food-recipes-from-products---android-App/README.md

 - Selecting a product will put it in the list and clicking on the "-" mark in the product corner in the list will remove it and adjust the search list to the new list of selected ingredients.

 2) Side menu:
-- - filtering:
+- filtering:
   - "Show products by basic product only" - allows to find recipes by ingredients that require for the recipe (ingredients marked with * in the recipe).
 For example - bread and minced meat will allow the presentation of a hamburger recipe even though other ingredients are missing (tomato and lettuce).
   - "Allow a number of deficiencies" - Allows to find recipes by a smaller number of ingredients according to the user's choice.
 For example - choosing one lack, bread and minced meat and lettuce will allow the presentation of a recipe for a hamburger even though missing one ingredient (lettuce).
   - "Filter by Chef" - Allows you to filter recipes by chef's name.
   - "Filter by calories" - allows filtering recipes by a maximum number of calories.

-- Personal customization -
+- Personal customization:
   - "Favorites" - Displays the recipes marked as favorites.
   - "Stopwatch / Timer" - Activating the clock when it is reset will activate the stopwatch and activating the clock after entering a value (numeric only) in the text box will activate a timer according to the radio button marked (hours / minutes / seconds).

 3) Insertion/removal to/from favorites will be done by clicking on the star at the right corner at the preview of the recipe.